JonathanMEdwards/subtext10/doc/language.md

 ```
 matches the string `2+2`, pulls out the AST result and inputs it to `eval-expr` to get the final result 4.

 We can simplify the above solution by eliminating the definition of `expr`,  instead defining it implicitly inside `match-expr?` and then redefining `eval-expr` to take it as input.
-We use the ability for the extra blocks inside try-clauses to asemble a choice rather than definings it separately.
+We use the ability for the extra blocks inside try-clauses to asemble a choice rather than using one defined previoously.

 ```
 match-expr? = '1+1' try {
   match-number?()
-  extra{AST |= literal ~number}
+  extra{~AST |= literal ~number}
 } else {
   left-expr = match-expr?()
   match? '+'
   right-expr = match-expr?()
-  extra{AST |= plus record{left: left-expr~AST, right: right-expr~AST}}
+  extra{~AST |= plus record{left: left-expr~AST, right: right-expr~AST}}
 } else reject

 eval-expr = function {